Analysis | Who’s who in the Matt Gaetz scandal

-In order to facilitate your ability to track the story, we’ve pulled out key individuals related to the story, both elements of the apparent federal investigation into Gaetz and the investigation and activities of Greenberg, from which the Gaetz probe apparently originated.
-Names underlined below are themselves described elsewhere in the glossary.
+To facilitate your ability to track the story, we’ve highlighted key individuals related to the story, both elements of the apparent federal investigation of Gaetz (R-Fla.) and the investigation and activities of Greenberg, from which the Gaetz probe apparently originated.
+Names underlined below are described elsewhere in the glossary.

 Alford, Stephen.
 Alford is part of a group of men hoping to free former FBI agent Robert Levinson from captivity in Iran.
-As part of that effort, the group approached Matt Gaetz’s father Don Gaetz for funding, a request that the younger Gaetz later alleged was part of an extortion attempt.
+As part of that effort, the group approached Matt Gaetz’s father, Don Gaetz, for funding, a request that the younger Gaetz later alleged was part of an extortion attempt.
 Alford had twice previously been convicted of fraud.

 Ball, Luke.
 Ball was Matt Gaetz’s spokesman until his resignation last week.

 Beshears, Halsey.
-Beshears is a former Republican state legislator and member of Gov. Ron DeSantis’s (R-Fla.) administration until his resignation in January for health reasons.
+Beshears is a former Republican state legislator and until his resignation in January for health reasons was member of the administration of Florida Gov. Ron DeSantis.

-According to the New York Times, he was reportedly on a plane that flew from the Bahamas to Florida following a trip funded by Jason Pirozzolo and that also reportedly included Matt Gaetz and female escorts.
+According to the New York Times, he was reportedly on a plane that flew from the Bahamas to Florida after a trip funded by Jason Pirozzolo and that also reportedly included Matt Gaetz and female escorts.

 Beute, Brian.
 Beute is a teacher at Trinity Preparatory School in Winter Park, Fla.

 In October 2019, he filed to run for tax collector of Seminole County, the position then held by Joel Greenberg.
-Shortly afterward, the school’s headmaster asked him about anonymous complaints alleging that he was a White supremacist and had acted inappropriately with a student.
+Shortly afterward, the school’s headmaster asked him about anonymous complaints alleging that he was a white supremacist and had acted inappropriately with a student.

-An investigation later allegedly identified Greenburg’s fingerprints on the envelopes in which the anonymous notes had arrived.
+An investigation later allegedly identified Greenberg’s fingerprints on the envelopes in which the anonymous notes had arrived.
 This formed the basis of the first federal indictment against Greenberg.

 Brodeur, Jason.
 Brodeur is an associate of Matt Gaetz’s who last year won election to the Florida state Senate as a Republican.
 The New York Times reported on Thursday that Gaetz and lobbyist Chris Dorworth had discussed finding a third-party candidate to run as well, potentially splitting the vote and facilitating Brodeur’s victory.
 A third-party candidate, Jestine Iannotti, did run.